 High temporal resolution detection of tropopause by VHF radar have allowed us to investigate the diurnal or semidiurnal variability of the tropopause.
 Atmospheric tides are well known global oscillations contributing to the diurnal variation in temperature and background winds, which in turn modulate the tropopause height.
 With the absence of temperature measurements, zonal and meridional winds are applied to demonstrate the evidence of diurnal or semidiurnal modulation by tidal.
 The frequency power spectrum of the RT height, zonal and meridional wind, calculated by means of Lomb-Scargle method (Press and Rybicki, 1989), is illustrated in Fig. 10 for two typical months: May 2015 and December 2016.
-The choice of Lomb-Scargle algorithm is due to the presence of data gaps (~2 days per week, especially during 2012-2013).
-The dominant ~24 h periodicity in RT height, zonal and meridional wind is obvious for both months.
-The evidence of ~12 h period in all three parameters is distinct for May 2015 (Fig. 10a), although the power is relatively weaker.
+Lomb-Scargle algorithm is applied due to the presence of data gaps (~2 days per week, especially during 2012-2013).
+The dominant ~24 h periodicity in all the three parameters is obvious for both months.
+The evidence of ~12 h period is observed for May 2015 (Fig. 10a), although the power is relatively weaker.
 Through the analysis for each individual month, we found that the semidiurnal component in the three parameters is generally and occasionally observed in summer and later spring during our experimental period.
-The characteristics of the diurnal variation of the RT height can be represented better in Fig. 11, which shows the mean Lomb-Scargle power spectrum of the RT as a function month during November 2011-May 2017.
+Characteristics of the diurnal variation in RT height can be better represented in Fig. 11, which shows the mean Lomb-Scargle power spectrum of the RT as a function of month during November 2011-May 2017.
 As compared with other months, the dominant diurnal periodicity is less evident in April.
 We need to clarify that atmospheric tides are of course not the only source of the diurnal variation in tropopause height, diurnal convective activities (Yamamoto et al., 2003) might also be an important cause.
 Here will not be discussed in detail.